cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ## Security

-Any PgBouncer pooler is transparently integrated with Cloud Native PostgreSQL support for in-transit encryption via **TLS connections**, both on the client (application) and server (PostgreSQL) side of the pool.
+Any PgBouncer pooler is transparently integrated with CloudNativePG support for in-transit encryption via **TLS connections**, both on the client (application) and server (PostgreSQL) side of the pool.